 HIGHFIVE!
 PROGRAM - FOR THE YOUNGEST

 The Salva Vita Foundation publishes a national call for tender for youngsters between 10-19 years of age – called HIGHFIVE!
 The aim of the tender is to facilitate personal encounters between youngsters and disabled people.

-Applicant students and their teachers are asked to organise joint programs with disabled people.
-Any kind of program is welcome where they can spend some time together and get an insight into each other’s daily lives.
+Applicant students and their teachers are asked to organize joint programs with disabled people.
+Any kind of program is welcome, where they can spend some time together and get an insight into each other’s daily lives.
 The ideal program is imaginative and attractive for both sides.

-A successful program helps to slough ones prejudices and fears and can form the attitudes of students for the rest of their lives.
+A successful program helps to remove ones' prejudices and fears, and can form the attitudes of students for the rest of their lives.
 We hope that the youngsters who participate in the program will become open, responsibly-minded, empathic members of our society.